Squekky/pwhl-app/README.md

 **Optional Features**

 1. Option to enable push notifications for their favorite team
-2. Enable users to favorite certain statistics for easy access
-3. Expansive standings page, allowing users to select individual teams and see more details
+2. Expansive standings page, allowing users to select individual teams and see more details
-4. Stylize the application using different themes for light and dark mode
+3. Stylize the application using different themes for light and dark mode

 ### 2. Screen Archetypes